 But the work paid off.
 Within the first six months Camilo secured twenty accounts across New York City and within the next three years grew to over 300 accounts.

-Similarly, as a woman- and Latinx-owned brewery, Atrevida ran into trouble on all fronts from sourcing funding to battling biases.
+Similarly, as a woman- and Latine-owned brewery, Atrevida ran into trouble on all fronts from sourcing funding to battling biases.
 According to Fierro, people questioned her right from the start.
 “All of a sudden a Latina girl is opening her doors because she won a TV show and thinks she can make beer,” says Fierro.
 “I don’t look like a brewer because I don’t have this long beard.
 Instead, I wear makeup, I have nails, and I do my hair.
 But at the end of the day, I’m a brewer.”

 Instead of engaging, Fierro chose to put her head down and build a business her way.
 Which included hiring an all-women and one male brew crew and naming the brewery Atrevida, which means a bold, daring, or audacious woman.
 “I didn’t need anyone’s permission to tell me I could be a part of this industry,” says Fierro.
 “I wanted to set myself up for success to provide opportunities for other women and underrepresented communities and give folks a safe space to learn and professionally develop.”